dadrian/dadrian.io/content/blog/posts/open-world-games-trends.md

 <div id="open-world-absolute-by-year"></div>
 {{% /rawhtml %}}

-There's certainly a "post-Skyrim bump" in open-world games starting around 2012, with AAA decreasing from the post-Skyrim peak in the late 2010s.
-There is a drastic increase in _indie_ open-world games.
+There's certainly a "post-Skyrim bump" in AAA open-world games starting around 2012, with a peak in the late 2010s.
+There is also a drastic increase in _indie_ open-world games.
 We already know there's been an explosion in indie games overall, so how does this look if we normalize the counts as a fraction of total indie and AAA games?

 {{% rawhtml %}}
 <div id="open-world-fraction-by-year"></div>